inBeat/inbeat-website/content/top-influencers/tiktok/jiu-jitsu-fighters/_index.md

 ---
-title: Top 10 Jiu-Jitsu Fighters TikTok Influencers In 2023
+title: Top 10 Jiu-Jitsu Fighters TikTok Influencers In 2024
 description: >-
-  Find top jiu-jitsu fighters TikTok influencers in 2023.
-Most popular hashtags: #jiujitsu #fyp #foryoupage #foryou.
+  Find top jiu-jitsu fighters TikTok influencers in 2024.
+Most popular hashtags: #jiujitsu #fyp #foryou #foryoupage.
 platform: TikTok
 hits: 80
-text_top: Analyze the most popular TikTok influencers on inBeat.
+text_top: Analyze the best TikTok profiles on inBeat.
-text_bottom: Our platform holds 80 TikTok influencers like this for you to connect with.
+text_bottom: Our database holds 80 TikTok influencers like this for you to connect with.
 profiles:
   - username: "faithfullyme"
     fullname: >-